venkataravuri/ai-ml-notes/docs/ml/ml-concepts.md

 ## Feature Engineering

+These methods can help improve the performance of machine learning models by providing more meaningful and relevant information1.

-### Encoding Methodologies
+### Encoding Categorical Variables

-### Nominal Encoding - Where Order of data does not matter
+#### Nominal Encoding - Where Order of data does not matter

-Nominal data is defined as data that is used for naming or labelling variables, without any quantitative value.
+Convert Naming or label variables (categorical variables) into a numerical format for ML models to process them efficiently.

 |One Hot Encoding|One Hot Encoding with many categorical (like Pincode)|Mean Encoding|Frequency Encoding|
 |---|---|---|---|